WGrantElliott/ImageRanker/README.md

-# Getting Started with Create React App
+# **Getting Started with this repository**

+First clone this repository, cd into the directory, run 'npm -i', then run 'ng serve'.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: